awsdocs/aws-cpp-developer-guide/doc_source/using-service-client.rst

 -------------------------------------------

-The following code shows how to create an |DDBlong| client by using a specialized client configuration, default credential provider chain, and default HTTP client factory:
+The following code shows how to create an |DDBlong| client by using a specialized client configuration, default credential provider chain, and default HTTP client factory.

 .. code-block:: cpp